mzh4ng/DSC180B_Q2_Project/README.md

     Preprocessing can also be turned off if data is already preprocessed with "do_preprocessing".
 <br /> Model specifies the parameters of the model as well as cross validation.
 These are model specific and will vary
     based upon which type of model is being used.

-<br /> Additionally, these are some important keys in the config file:
+Additionally, these are some important keys in the config file:
 <br /> experiment_name: Specifies the unique id of the experiment.
 This is important for separating plots in figures.
 <br /> experiment_title: Title of the experiment that will be displayed on the graphs
 <br /> experiment_type: internal parameter telling the pipeline which class of model to use (classification or regression)